aragon/hack/docs/getting-started.md

 In order to get up and running quickly, we’ll build our first DAO using some basic scaffolding.
 Just like real scaffolding in a construction site, when we talk about scaffolding in this context, we mean a simple prebuilt structure for your project, on top of which you can build the real one.

-Scaffolding relies on some generated code, magically created by the ```create-aragon-app``` command.
 To create your first (scaffolded) DAO, from the command line run:

 ```sh
 npx create-aragon-app first_dao.aragonpm.eth